An Iceland volcano erupts again but spares the nearby town of Grindavik for now

 The few who had returned were forced out once again Thursday night as strong winds blew plumes of toxic gas over the town.

-The nearby Blue Lagoon geothermal spa — one of Iceland’s biggest tourist attractions — was also evacuated, according to local news reports.
+The nearby Blue Lagoon geothermal spa — one of Iceland’s biggest tourist attractions — was also evacuated with social media videos showing sirens blasting around dusk.

 Iceland, which sits above a volcanic hot spot in the North Atlantic, averages one eruption every four to five years.
 The most disruptive in recent times was the 2010 eruption of the Eyjafjallajokull volcano, which spewed clouds of ash into the atmosphere and disrupted trans-Atlantic air travel for months.